WPManageNinja/fluentsupport-dev-docs/docs/helpers/index.md

 **Return** mixed

-### customerTicketPriorities
+### Helper::customerTicketPriorities()
-This function will return the list of ticket priorities list for customer
+This function will return the list of ticket priorities for customer

 **Return** array